 “Therefore we do not lose heart.
 Even though our outward man is perishing, yet the inward man is being renewed day by day.”

-There may be nothing more emotionally demoralizing for a man than to see his body deteriorate.
+This verse makes the encouraging Bible verses for men list because there may be nothing more emotionally demoralizing for a man than to see his body deteriorate.
 The physical prowess you once had in your teens and 20s will fade away as you continue to age.
 You may be able to stay reasonable fit but your body will become weak and perish one day.
 God didn’t design our physical bodies to last forever.

 While the outward body experiences a decline in vitality, it’s not so with the inward man.
 As least that’s God’s design.
 Our inward man (our spiritual man) should be renewed each day.
 As we spend time in the Word and time in prayer, God’s spirit grows within us and our connection with Him is strengthened.
 The thought from this verse is similar to what Paul said in I Timothy 4:8, “For physical training is of some value, but godliness has value for all things, holding promise for both the present life and the life to come.”